parveen1112/travelcomfy/README.md

      Unit Test cases are written in test folder.
-     We are using mocha, mocha-phantomjs, chai for writing test cases. use this command "npm run servelive" brfore running the tests.
+     We are using mocha, mocha-phantomjs, chai for writing test cases. use this command "npm run servelive" before running the tests.
      Running test cases for server `npm run testserver` Running test cases for client `npm run testclient`